center-for-threat-informed-defense/attack-workbench-rest-api/docs/authentication.md

 # Authentication

+This document describes the authentication design for the ATT&CK Workbench REST API.
+Please refer to [doc ref goes here] for instructions on configuring authentication, and [doc ref goes here] for instructions on managing users.

 The ATT&CK Workbench REST API can be configured to use one of the implemented user authentication mechanisms.
 The currently implemented user authentication mechanisms are:
 - Anonymous